nation3/law/Constitution.linked.md

 The Supreme Court consists of the signatories lawfully elected in the Judges Multisig.

 ### Appointment of Supreme Court Judges
-The DAO shall not elect or dismiss a Judge arbitrarily.
+a) The DAO shall not elect or dismiss a Judge arbitrarily.
-The DAO shall dismiss a Judge in case of breach, as described in the Judge Contract.
+#) The DAO shall dismiss a Judge in case of breach, as described in the Judge Contract.

 ### Specialized Courts
 The DAO shall create Specialized Nested Courts as deemed needed.
 Parties participating in cases submitted to Nested  Courts shall be able to appeal the ruling as many times as possible and take the case to the Supreme Court.